metatensor/metatrain/docs/src/getting-started/finetuning-example.rst

 .. warning::
   Finetuning is currently only available for the PET architecture.

-This is a simple example for fine-tuning PET-MAD (or a general PET checkpoint).
+This is a simple example for fine-tuning PET-MAD (or a general PET model), that can be used as a template for general Fine-tuning with metatrain.
+Finetuning a pretrained model allows you to obtain a model better suited for your specific system.
+You need to provide a dataset of structures that have been evaluated at a reference level of theory, usually DFT.
+Finetuning a universal model such as PET-MAD allows for reasonable model performance even if little training data is available.

 First you need a valid checkpoint for the PET architecture, you can obtain a PET-MAD checkpoint from huggingface
 .. code-block:: bash